 The VocTest Centres in Turkey assess and certify the skills of adults against national vocational qualifications.
 Most of these centres have been established by sectoral organisations, and operate as businesses according to current rules.
 All centres are accredited against the ISO-17024 standard for personnel certification by the national assessment body Türkak, as well as being authorised by the Vocational Qualification Authority (VQA) for each individual qualification for which it issues certificates.
-At the time of writing Turkey has 41 VocTest Centres that are authorised for certification of 161 National Vocational Qualifications.
+At the time of writing, Turkey has 67 VocTest Centres that are authorised for certification of 362 National Vocational Qualifications.
 All these qualifications have been developed from national occupational standards.
-To date the VOCTest Centers have issued some 30,000 certificates.
-But since certification has now become compulsory for, initially, 40 specific ocupations that involve health and safety risks, this number of certificates is expected to grow significantly.
+To date, the VOCTest Centers have issued 131,002 certificates25.
+But since certification has become compulsory for, initially, 40 specific ocupations that involve health and safety risks, this number of certificates is growing rapidly.